Energy transition at a glance

-Energy writer Markham Hislop takes Resource Works on a seven-part journey of understanding.
+Energy writer Markham Hislop takes Resource Works on a six-part journey of understanding.
 This is the first part

 Saudi Energy Minister Khalid Al-Falih told an international energy conference in Houston recently that the world’s leading oil producer expects the cost of clean energy technologies like solar power and electric vehicles to continue dropping and their marketshare to continue rising.

 He also acknowledged that “energy transformations are complex phenomena that take considerable time to unfold.”
 Last summer, Royal Dutch Shell CEO Ben Van Beurden gave a speech to the Norwegian Parliament in which he echoed Al-Falih, talking about the challenges of meeting a rapidly rising global energy demand while reducing greenhouse gas emissions.
 “So the energy transition is likely to play out in a different way in different places…The pace of the transition will differ too.
 In some places it will be relatively fast, in others relatively slow.”

 When Big Oil accepts the idea that fossil fuels will one day be replaced by clean energy, it’s safe to say that the energy transition has arrived.